 - Membership in a close-knit community

 - Practical engagement with classroom content

-- Dialogue and growth with fellow residents who facilitate thoughtful integration of ideas and practical living
+- Dialogue partners who facilitate thoughtful integration of ideas and practical living

-- Participation in local ministry either on or off campus (Field Education)
+- Participation in a local ministry either on or off campus

-If you are already a student, or are accepted for Fall 2013, apply now!
+If you are already a student or are accepted for the upcoming academic year, apply now!

-If you have any questions about the Living Learning Floors, please feel free to contact us:
+If you have any questions about the Living Learning Collective, please feel free to contact us.